francocurotto/my-website/content/cv.md

 ---
 ## 🙋Description
 ----------------
 I'm an electrical engineer⚡ from Chile 🇨🇱.
 I have worked mostly in radio astronomy.
-I have experience in machine learning, robotics, digital signal processing, FPGA programming, and RF engineering.
+I have experience in FPGA programming, RF engineering, digital signal processing, and machine learning.

 I love programming🧑‍💻.
 My favorite programming language is Python🐍.
-I try to use Linux🐧 and open source software wherever I can.
+I try to use Linux🐧 and open source software🐂 wherever I can.

-I'm currently working as a senior engineer at the [ALMA Observatory📡](https://www.almaobservatory.org/en/home/) for [NAOJ 🇯🇵](https://www.nao.ac.jp/en/).
+I'm currently working as a manager for the [Millimeter-Wave Laboratory](http://www.das.uchile.cl/lab_mwl/), from [University of Chile](https://uchile.cl/).
+I'm in charge of supervising the engineering projects in the laboratory.

 ## 🧑‍🎓Education
 ----------------------